how to apply for a habitat home

 How is qualifying income determined?

 Habitat for Humanity’s basic income guidelines for eligibility for our programs are taken from federal HUD Area Median Income (AMI) guidelines, usually published once a year.
-Our annual income ranges are 25% to 60% of the AMI for Clarksville-Montgomery County.
+Our annual income ranges are approximately 25% to 60% of the AMI for Clarksville-Montgomery County.

 If I apply and do not get accepted, what happens next?